yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/security.md

 ## Introduction

-Securing your APIs is one of the primary uses of Tyk.
+Securing your APIs is one of the primary uses of Tyk API management solutions.
 Out of the box the Gateway offers a lot of functionality for securing your APIs and the Gateway itself.

 This section outlines all of the security configurations and components that are available to you when securing your Tyk stack.